Page last updated:

 If your GP or nurse thinks you have problems with your veins or arteries, they might refer you for further vascular tests at your local hospital or specialist clinic.

-Treatment – what treatment will I be offered for hemosiderin?
+Treatment – what treatment will I be offered for hemosiderin staining?

 Moisturising your skin